The Simpsons season 12: Awards

-"HOMR" was nominated for various awards.
-Al Jean received a nomination for Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) the eleventh win for the series.
-Another Primetime Emmy Award nomination is for Primetime Emmy Award for Outstanding Music Composition for a Series.
-Another win for "HOMR" is an Annie Award for Outstanding Writing in an Animated Television Production.
-Other Primetime Emmy Awards nominations include Hank Azaria for "Worst Episode Ever".
+"HOMR" won the Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour), the seventh win for the series.
+Hank Azaria won the Primetime Emmy Award for Outstanding Voice-Over Performance for "Worst Episode Ever".
+Composer Alf Clausen was nominated for the Primetime Emmy Award for Outstanding Music Composition for a Series for "Simpson Safari".
+"HOMR" was nominated an Annie Award for Outstanding Writing in an Animated Television Production.
 Lisa Simpson also won a Board of Directors Ongoing Commitment Award.
 The show also won at the 2002 Kids' Choice Awards.

 Nielsen Rating

 The season ranked 21st in the seasonal ratings with an average of 14.7 million viewers an episode, rising 6% from last season.
+As of 2023, season 12's Nielsen ranking of #21 remains the highest in the show's history.

 Episodes

 Home media

-The DVD boxset for season twelve was released by 20th Century Fox in the United States and Canada on Tuesday, August 18, 2009, eight years after it had completed broadcast on television.
+The DVD boxset for season twelve was released by 20th Century Fox Home Entertainment in the United States and Canada on Tuesday, August 18, 2009, eight years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release feature bonus material including deleted scenes, animatics, and commentaries for every episode.
 The boxart features Comic Book Guy, and a special limited edition "embossed head case" package was also released.